GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 - Collection of versions is a vital process in order to keep track of software history.
 In nf-core pipelines, each tool version is collected in a channel and then processed using _CUSTOM_DUMPSOFTWAREVERSIONS_ module and represented through MultiQC tool.

 - MultiQC tool also aggregates logs and reports from the analysis.
 In our analysis, FASTQC analysis was already included.
-In this example file, you can both see FASTQC report and also the software versions together with workflow summary.
+In this example file, you can both see FASTQC report and also the software versions together with the workflow summary.

-NOTE: https://github.com/kubranarci/testpipeline/tree/dev container includes a run-ready pipeline with a results directory.
-If you couldn't manage to complete just yet, you can have a look.
+NOTE: https://github.com/kubranarci/testpipeline/tree/dev includes a run-ready pipeline with a results directory.
+If you couldn't manage to complete it just yet, you can have a look.

 ### Sources